StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Versions & notes

-Developing `rethinking` must have been an on-going process over several years, `StatisticalRethinkinh.jl` will likely follow a similar path.
+Developing `rethinking` must have been an on-going process over several years, `StatisticalRethinking.jl` will likely follow a similar path.

 1. The first version (v1.x) of `StatisticalRethinking` is really just a first attempt to capture the models and show ways of setting up those models, execute the models and post-process the results using Julia.

-2. The R package `rethinking`, in the experimental branch on Github, contains 2 functions `quap` and `ulam` (previously called `map` and `map2stan`) which are not in v1 of `Statisticalrethinking.jl`.

-3. It is my *intention* to study those and _possibly_ include something similar to `quap` or `ulam` (or both) in a future of `Statisticalrethinking`.
-In `clip-02-05.jl` an inital example of using the `maximum_a_posteriori` estimate and associated quadratic (Normal) approximation is illustrated.

-4. Several other interesting approaches that could become a good basis for such an endeavour are being explored in Julia, e.g. Soss.jl and Omega.jl.

-5. Many other R functions such as precis(), link(), shade(), etc. are not in v1, although some very early versions are being tested.
+2. Many other R functions such as precis(), link(), shade(), etc. are not in v1, although some very early versions are being tested.
 Expect significant refactoring of those in future versions and at the same time better integration with MCMCChains.Chains objects.

+3. Several other interesting approaches to mcmc modeling are being explored in Julia, e.g. Soss.jl and Omega.jl.
+These are tracked as candidates for use in a future v2 of StatisticalRethinking.jl.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://statisticalrethinkingjulia.github.io/StatisticalRethinking.jl/latest